 SEDI issuers need to file certain information on SEDI.
-These requirements are new.
+These requirements came into effect in 2003.
 SEDI issuers must create their issuer profile supplement before insiders can file their insider reports.
+[Revised August 19, 2005]

 As a SEDI issuer, you need to: